cybertraining-dsc/sp21-599-356/project/index.md

 ## 4.2.
 Training

 For forecasting the NG supply amount from the time series dataset, MLP with LSTM network model is designed by using Tensorflow.
 The first and second LSTM layers have 100 units, and a total of 3 layers of MLP follow it.
 Each MLP layer has 100 neurons instead of the final layer, where its neuron is 1.
-In addition, dropout was designated to prevent overfitting of data, Adam is used as an optimizer, and Rectified Linear Unit(Relu) as an activation function.
+In addition, dropout was designated to prevent overfitting of data, the Adam is used as an optimizer, and the Rectified Linear Unit(ReLU) as an activation function.

 ![Figure 2](https://raw.githubusercontent.com/cybertraining-dsc/sp21-599-356/main/project/images/structure_of_network.png)